A cosmic horror narrative game for hand-tracking VR

 Audio

-I did not create the audio for Broken Spectre but was tasked with implementing it.
-Between myself and one other person, it was our job to implement all of the voice acting, music, and sound effects within the game.
+I was responsible for implementing the audio for Broken Spectre, along with one other individual.
+My role was to integrate all the voice acting, music, and sound effects into the game.

 Movement